 Not all copywriters use SEO, because not all copywriting includes SEO.

-Magazines, email marketing, product labels, and even some hidden sales pages and funnels don't require SEO because the leads or traffic don't come from Google searches.
+Magazines, email marketing, product labels, and even some hidden sales pages and funnels don't require SEO because the traffic doesn't come from Google searches.

 A Simple Framework for Copywriting - AIDA

 The best way to explain copywriting may be to provide an example of a copywriting framework.
 Copywriting is all about moving people into action, and this framework does it beautifully.

 This framework can be traced back to 1898 when an American advertising advocate, E. St. Elmo Lewis created a basic version!

 This framework has changed a bit over time, but overall continues to prove it’s worth.

 AIDA stands for Attention, Interest, Desire, and Action.